vdsabev/overstate/README.md

 So if you call `store.model.setA(5)`, it will call `store.update` afterwards as well.

 ### Asynchronous Functions
-Promises are supported out of the box - `update` is called after the promise resolves:
+Promises are supported out of the box - `store.update` is called after the promise resolves:
 ```js
 export const CounterModel = {
   count: 0,